 My research focuses, in a broad sense, on policy, institutions and management in the context of environmental governance.
 Its overall goal is to provide information and tools to enable society to respond and adapt to environmental change, and, ultimately, transition towards more sustainable futures.

 In this context, I am particularly interested in understanding the role of institutions (e.g., regulations, norms, and decision-making processes) in addressing contemporary environmental and sustainability issues (e.g., over-exploitation of natural resources, decline in ecosystem conditions and climate change).
 I also have a keen interest in examining the process of policy making and associated social and political actors and contextual factors.

-My research draws on the scholarship on environmental management, human geography and political science; established theoretical frameworks; and, strives to use advanced and innovative methods.
+My research draws on the scholarship on sustainability science, human geography and political science; established theoretical frameworks; and, strives to use advanced and innovative methods.
 It is predominantly empirical, drawing on case studies in the context of coastal and marine social-ecological systems, climate change adaptation and natural resources management in Southeast Asia, Australia and Brazil.